 Figure 1.
-BITS first quarter survey in 2015.
-Trawl stations conducted by R/V DANA is shown in the map to the right and in the map to the left the trawl stations conducted by Hålabben are illustrated.
+BITS first quarter survey in 2016.
+Trawl stations conducted by R/V DANA is shown in the map to the left.
+The two stations conduced by Hålabben in the Sound is illustrated in the map to the right.